 • Nuts and Seeds: Almonds, flaxseeds, and chia seeds are great snacks that offer omega-3s, zinc, and selenium, in addition to protein, helping grow hair.

 Incorporating a variety of these protein-rich foods into your diet can contribute significantly to the strength and health of your hair.
-Remember, a diverse diet will not only benefit your hair but your overall health too.
+Remember, a diverse diet will benefit not only your hair but your overall health, too.
 So, enjoy mixing and matching these tasty options and watch your hair thank you for it!

 Omega-3 Fatty Acids To Keep Your Hair Healthy